aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

 - ### Faster response to buyer/market demands

-Every interaction is faster when begin selling online.
-Ecommerce marketplaces offer a streamlined logistics or delivery system.
+Every interaction is faster when begin selling online. e-commerce marketplaces offer a streamlined logistics or delivery system.
 What this means is that the buyers order gets delivered efficiently.
 Product returns management is can be handled quickly – you either refund the payments or give a replacement.
 Speedily actions can even be applied when responding to market demands.
-As in case of this ecommerce example - when a buyer sees that an item is out of stock, he can click on the ‘Notify Me’ option.
+As in case of this e-commerce example - when a buyer sees that an item is out of stock, he can click on the ‘Notify Me’ option.
 This informs him when that item is available for sale again.
 It also informs sellers that they need to restock that item so they can get more buyers.

 - ### Several payment modes

-Buyers like personalisation – the same goes for paying for their orders.
-Ecommerce marketplaces permit multiple payment modes that include UPI, cash on delivery, card on delivery, net banking, EMIs on credit or debit card and pay-later credit facility.
+Buyers like personalization – the same goes for paying for their orders. e-commerce marketplaces permit multiple payment modes that include UPI, cash on delivery, card on delivery, net banking, EMIs on credit or debit card and pay-later credit facility.

 ## What is E-Business?